QuocAnhVu/LoL-Champion-Recommender/README.md

 # LoL-Champion-Recommender
-Use your Champion Mastery Points to determine which other champions you would enjoy playing.

-This recommender system is trained with a collaborative filtering, gradient descent algorithm.
+The champion recommender (AKA Blitzcrank's Matchmaking Service) is a collaborative filtering, machine learning recommender system.
+It generates a set of attributes, then assigns levels of these attributes to each champion.
+For each app user, it tailors the user's preferences to champion attributes and generates play recommendations.

 # How To Train Recommender
 1) Create a virtualenv directory called `env/`: